tjoyner/ofvioletsandlicorice/chapter14.md

 Now Daniel remembered the illness of his wife and asked, "Yes, my daughter arrived, everything's fine.
 But how's your wife?"

 "Good, my wife is also good.
 You know women... they panic.
 She just had a drop in pressure, a bit of tachycardia, and she goes haywire.
-At home we have all the stabilizers for these cases.
+At home, we have all the stabilizers for these cases.
 But if the doctor doesn't give them to her, they don't work."

 Some purple iris was beginning to pierce, above the river bank, the bushes and grass at the edge of the cornfields.
 It was a day of warm wind that rose from the plain of Cuneo, after climbing over the small Alps of Bisalta.
 A wind that brought jitters, and rippled the first leaves of the poplars.
 <!-- Page 116 -->